irixapps/Unity-Separating-Axis-SAT/README.md

 * etc

 Some optimisations to early out were added if a separating axis is found early in the calculations.

+To extend to more complex shapes, the number of axes to check needs to increase as well.

 **Useage**